Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-Single crystals were grown via a self-flux technique.
-Elements in the molar ratio RE$_x$Te$_{1-x}$, $x=0.015-0.030$, were mixed into alumina crucibles and vacuum sealed in quartz tubes.
-The mixtures were heated to $800–900$ $^{\circ}$C and cooled over a period of 4 days to temperatures in the range of $500–600$ $^{\circ}$C where the remaining melt was decanted in a centrifuge.
-Resulting gold-colored crystals were chosen for the ARPES studies.

-The ARPES experiments were carried out at three different beamlines (the I-05 beamline at Diamond, the ESM beamline at NSLS II and the APE-LE beamline at Elettra) either with the MBS or Scienta DA-30 electron spectrometers and photons in the range from 50 to 140 eV.
-The total instrumental energy resolution was $\sim$ 6 meV at I-05 and ESM, and $\sim$ $12-18$ meV at APE-LE.
-The angular resolution at all three facilities was better than $\sim 0.15^{\circ}$ and $0.3^{\circ}$ along and perpendicular to the entrance slit of the analyzer, respectively.\\
+Single crystals were grown via a self--flux technique as described by Ru \textit{et al}. \cite{Ru2006} The ARPES experiments were carried out at four different beamlines (the I--05 beamline at Diamond, the ESM beamline at NSLS II, UE112--PGM2b $1^3$ beamline at BESSY and the APE--LE beamline at Elettra) either with the MBS or Scienta DA--30 electron spectrometers and photons in the range from 50 to 140 eV.
+The total instrumental energy resolution was $\sim$ 5--6 meV at I--05, ESM and UE112--PGM2a, and $\sim$ $12-18$ meV at APE--LE.
+The angular resolution at all facilities was better than $\sim 0.15^{\circ}$ and $0.3^{\circ}$ along and perpendicular to the entrance slit of the analyzer, respectively.\\

-\section{Data availability}
+Data availability

 The data that support the findings of this study are available from the corresponding author upon reasonable request.